Geological Structure of the Dead Sea

-The entire Dead Sea region is located in the desert belt that
+The entire Dead Sea region is part of the Great Rift Valley that stretches, north to south, from Northern Syria down to Central Africa.
+It is also located in the desert belt that

-runs between North Africa and the Sind Desert in western India.
-In early
+runs, from west to east, between North Africa and the Sind Desert in western India.

 geological periods it was rich in water and in animal and plant life, signs of